 One of Tara’s favorite scripture passages was from St. Paul’s letter to the Philippians, where he wrote “I can do all things through Him who strengthens me” (Phil 4:13).
 It is in that knowledge that Tara was unstoppable.
 She was the only girl on a select baseball team that made it to the USSSA World Series, the sweet girl who asked a friend every week to go with her to church, the precious daughter that gave of her love unconditionally.
-And no one that knew her could forget her beautiful smile.
+No one that knew her could forget her beautiful smile.

 “The thing is, she didn’t see herself as different.
 She just did what she loved.
 She was constantly talking about Christ, witnessing and she brought everyone around her to a higher level of character in Christ,” says her mother Gina.

-Tara’s story will continue to grow through the lives and dedication of her brothers, parents, friends and teammates and their dedication to fulfilling the needs of young athletes, children and families in need.
+Our hope is that Tara’s story will continue to grow through the lives and dedication of her brothers, parents, friends and teammates and their dedication to fulfilling the needs of young athletes, children and families in need.